 This month’s Featured Travel Destination is one of the coolest cities in the nation, Portland, Oregon.
-I confess it’s been a couple years since I was last there – I’m way overdue for a return visit – but these are a few of the places I can’t wait to visit every time I travel to the city.
+These are a few of the places I can’t wait to visit every time I travel to the city.

 Not many bookstores are thriving these days, but Powell’s seems to be growing strong.
 Occupying an entire city block, Powell’s is easily the best bookstore I’ve ever been to.